 Bluetooth paired!

-I hope the steps I mentioned earlier helped you restore the connectivity between your iPhone or iPad and the Bluetooth device.
-If that’s not the case for you, contacting Apple Support would be my final recommendation.
+I hope the steps I mentioned earlier helped you restore connectivity between your iPhone or iPad and the Bluetooth device.
+If that’s not the case, my final recommendation is to contact Apple Support.
 They can help you troubleshoot the issue and get your device paired again.

 Read more: